GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/README.md

 # How the sample image works

-The sample image is built to handle both a render, deploy, and post-deploy request from Cloud Deploy.
-It also supports canary deployment by splitting endpoint traffic across multiple deployed models.
+The sample image is built to handle Cloud Deploy rendering and deploy operations, as well as canary deployment by splitting endpoint traffic across multiple deployed models.
+It also supports assigning aliases to a model after it has been successfully deployed to an endpoint.

 ## Per-target configuration